Language-Research-Technology/language-data-commons-vocabs/ontology.md

 # Language Data Commons Schema Terms

-This is a language data Schema, in the style of the Schema.org schema.
-It is based on OLAC terms for use in the ATAP and LDaCA projects and is published at <https://w3id.org/ldac/terms>.
-This schema builds on schema.org and is intended to be used with the Language Data Commons RO-Crate profile: <https://w3id.org/ldac/profile>.
+This is a language data schema, in the style of the Schema.org schema.
+It is based on OLAC terms for use in the LDaCA project and is published at <https://w3id.org/ldac/terms>.
+This schema builds on Schema.org and is intended to be used with the Language Data Commons RO-Crate Profile: <https://w3id.org/ldac/profile>.

 ## Classes